joshrotenberg/md-clj/README.md

 See the tests.
 Most are written as useful examples:
 * echo - the standard echo scenario served up a few different ways
-* reverse - standard and DSL APIs to create some reverse worker examples
+* reverse - standard and DSL APIs to create some reverse worker examples, lots of comments too
 * http - an http frontended parallel echo system

 ## TODO